brunojppb/brunojppb.github.io/_posts/2023-10-22-ask-like-your-career-depends-on-it.md

 not an American citizen, they won't even consider you as a suitable candidate.
 This is even written in the job ad as a requirement.

-So my search for an internship immediately became super hard.
+So my search for an internship immediately became quite difficult.
 My American friends were getting job interviews left and right, while I was only getting rejections.
 I thought "That is it, I'm going back to Brazil without some international experience.
 But that is fine, I got really far, this is already